IN THIS VALE OF TEARS

-During this time, strikingly beautiful Aine has been lured into the world of fashion modelling.
+During this time, Aine was lured into the world of fashion modelling.
 Aine now married with a little daughter and seemingly unaware of where personable photographer Harry is leading her, unwittingly plays a connecting role in the deepening conflict and the continuing mysteries that see Virginia and Aine each rushing towards a crisis.

 The themes of the ‘Goddess’, neo-paganism, the occult and Gnosticism are a thread through the story.
 The ideological conflicts of the 1960s form the background to the story.